An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Interface conditions

-where the edge conditions are interpreted in the trace sense. \end{problem} We note here that the interface form does not involve any corner conditions on $u$ beyond the requirement that $u\in\Htg$.
+We note here that the interface form does not involve any corner conditions on~$u$ beyond the requirement that the traces exist.
 This comes from the fact that integration by parts does not introduce any corner conditions on piecewise smooth domains.

-Having identified this interface form of the equation that is satisfied when~$u$ is smooth enough, we will now go back and prove that~$u$ is indeed in~$\Htg$ whenever~$f$ is in~$L^2(\Gamma)$.
-Our proof that~$u$ is in~$\Htg$ will require the following theorem which gives the behaviour of the solution for an elliptic interface problem near a corner.
-This theorem is a special case of Theorem 8.6 in~\cite{Nicaise1994a}.
-Subsequently, in the proof of Theorem~\ref{thm:strongLB} late on, we restrict the Laplace-Beltrami problem to a single chart and apply Theorem~\ref{thm:Nicaise} to determine the smoothness of~$u$ in a specific region.